Skip to content

 1. Prepare Python 3.11 (or 3.12) environment.

-2. Download a triton wheel that matches your Python version from here.
+2. Download a triton wheel that matches your Python version from the Triton releases page.

 (cp312 is Python 3.12, cp311 is Python 3.11 and cp310 is Python 3.10)